 To learn more about her seafaring connections, Cheryl heads to the Discovery Museum in Newcastle, where she is presented with a record for her 4x great grandfather John Wood Laing, showing that he became a mariner’s apprentice in 1845.

-She also finds a photograph of John with his wife, Caroline, in an unusually relaxed pose for Victorian times.
+She also finds an old photograph of John with his wife, Caroline, in an unusually relaxed pose for Victorian times.
 They were married in 1849 in North Shields, which Cheryl visits and sees they lived in the ‘low town’ – a rough area.
 However, from the photo, John looks like he was doing well, and concludes it was probably taken to celebrate his ‘graduation’ to Master Mariner at the age of 29.

 Through various documents, Cheryl discovers that John became the captain of the ship La Belle, sailing to Quebec in 1857.
 He even took along his troublesome brother, James (also a mariner), who had previously been “put in irons” for punching one of his superiors while serving in Hong Kong.